What Does ChatGPT Say About You? | The Discoverability Company

 The businesses and professionals who proactively manage their AI presence will have a significant advantage over those who discover too late that AI is saying the wrong things about them.
 This is still early.
 The playing field is not yet crowded.
 But it will be.

 If you want to understand what AI systems are saying about you and take concrete steps to shape that narrative, our AI search optimization services are built for exactly this.
 We audit your AI presence across all major platforms and build a strategy to improve it.
-Book a consultation below to get started.
+Start the conversation below.

 Public adoption of AI tools for research and decision-making has accelerated fast.
-A March 2025 study from Pew Research on US public and expert AI views found that a majority of American adults have now used a generative AI tool, with awareness of ChatGPT specifically sitting above 90 percent.
-That's not a niche audience anymore.
-When someone types your name into ChatGPT, they're part of a massive and growing behavior pattern that shapes real purchasing and hiring decisions.
+A study from Pew Research on US public and expert AI views shows that a majority of American adults have used a generative AI tool.
+This is a mainstream audience.
+When someone types your name into ChatGPT, they join a growing behavior pattern that shapes purchasing and hiring decisions.

 On the technical side, the gap between how AI systems synthesize information and how traditional search indexes it is well documented in recent information retrieval literature.
 Preprints catalogued at arXiv's Information Retrieval section show ongoing research into how large language models weight source authority, recency, and repetition when forming responses.
 The practical takeaway: consistent, factually precise coverage across multiple independent domains outperforms any single high-traffic page.
 Meanwhile, Google Search Central's AI features guidance confirms that structured, authoritative on-page content improves how AI-powered summaries represent a business, a principle that extends to how ChatGPT itself was trained on crawled web data.

 The privacy dimension is real too.
 The FTC's privacy and security guidance for businesses increasingly covers AI-generated profiles and inaccurate data representations, and the International Association of Privacy Professionals has published frameworks for understanding when AI-generated descriptions of individuals may trigger data accuracy obligations under state and federal law.
-If ChatGPT is producing materially false statements about you or your company, that's not just a reputation problem.
-It may carry regulatory weight depending on your industry and location.
+If ChatGPT is producing materially false statements about you or your company, it may carry regulatory weight depending on your industry and location.

-A Philadelphia-based commercial contractor found that ChatGPT said almost nothing about his firm at all, defaulting to a generic regional competitor when asked for recommendations.
-No Wikipedia page, no press coverage, no industry association profile.
-Eighteen months of steady content and citation work later, including a feature in ENR and consistent profiles on AGC and local business journals, changed that.
-His firm now appears by name in relevant queries, with accurate descriptions of project scale and geographic focus.
+Commercial contractors with thin online presences often find that ChatGPT says almost nothing about their firms, defaulting to generic regional competitors when asked for recommendations.
+Steady content and citation work changes this.
+Securing features in trade publications and consistent profiles in local business journals helps firms appear by name in relevant queries, with accurate descriptions of project scale and geographic focus.

 AI chatbot adoption has moved faster than almost any consumer technology in history.
-A March 2025 Pew Research survey on how the U.S. public views artificial intelligence found that 75 percent of American adults have heard of ChatGPT specifically, and a growing share report using AI tools to look up information about products, services, and local businesses.
-That's not a niche audience experimenting in private.
-Those are real people forming real opinions based on what an AI tells them, and that audience is expanding every quarter.
+A Pew Research survey on how the U.S. public views artificial intelligence shows that a growing share of adults report using AI tools to look up information about products, services, and local businesses.
+These are real people forming real opinions based on what an AI tells them, and that audience expands every quarter.

-The accuracy problem isn't theoretical.
-Researchers publishing on arXiv's information retrieval preprint server have documented retrieval-augmented and base large language models producing factual errors at rates that vary sharply by how well-represented a topic is in training corpora.
-Entities with thin or inconsistent web footprints, exactly the situation most small businesses and independent professionals are in, see higher error rates than entities with dense, cross-referenced coverage.
-A 2023 Stanford study cited across multiple arXiv submissions found that LLMs hallucinate at least one factual claim in roughly 27 percent of biographical summaries they generate.
-If your public web presence is sparse, your odds of landing in that 27 percent go up considerably.
+The accuracy problem is documented.
+Researchers publishing on arXiv's information retrieval preprint server show that large language models produce factual errors at rates that vary sharply by how well-represented a topic is in training corpora.
+Entities with thin or inconsistent web footprints see higher error rates than entities with dense, cross-referenced coverage.
+If your public web presence is sparse, your odds of experiencing these errors go up considerably.

 Media behavior is shifting in parallel.
-The Reuters Institute for the Study of Journalism reported in its 2024 Digital News Report that 22 percent of adults in surveyed markets had used an AI chatbot to get news or background information in the prior month, up from a near-zero baseline in 2022.
+The Reuters Institute for the Study of Journalism reports that adults increasingly use AI chatbots to get news or background information.
 That behavioral shift matters for reputation because it changes where people form their first impression of you.
-In 2019 the first impression was a Google results page.
-Today it's increasingly a paragraph generated by a model that can't cite its sources in real time or flag when it's working from stale data.
-The window between someone asking ChatGPT about your business and forming a judgment is seconds, not the several clicks a traditional search session might take.
+A first impression is increasingly a paragraph generated by a model that cannot cite its sources in real time or flag when it works from stale data.
+The window between someone asking ChatGPT about your business and forming a judgment is seconds.

-Taken together, these numbers tell a consistent story.
+These trends tell a consistent story.
 Chatbot usage is mainstream.
-Hallucination rates are non-trivial.
-And the migration away from link-based search toward conversational AI is accelerating.
-If you've been treating AI reputation as a future concern rather than a present one, the data say you're already behind the curve.
-The good news is that the corrective steps, publishing clear authoritative content, earning third-party citations, maintaining consistent entity signals across the web, are the same ones that strengthen your overall digital presence regardless of which AI model is asked about you next.
+Hallucination rates are significant.
+The migration away from link-based search toward conversational AI is accelerating.
+If you treat AI reputation as a future concern, you are already behind the curve.
+The corrective steps, publishing clear authoritative content, earning third-party citations, and maintaining consistent entity signals across the web, strengthen your overall digital presence regardless of which AI model is asked about you next.

 Drew Chapin